 The core concepts of Montessori education that we implement include the following:

 * Differentiated instruction

-Challenging a child’s mind and creating an interest for learning are the two guiding principles of our curriculum.
+Challenging a child’s mind and creating an interest in learning are the two guiding principles of our curriculum.
 We are committed to providing an enjoyable school experience that incorporates the “whole” child by meeting his/her cognitive, social, emotional, and spiritual needs.
-The curriculum is centered on research and inquiry based projects, multi-sensory materials, and collaborative learning.
+The curriculum is centered on research and inquiry-based learning, multi-sensory materials in the younger grades, and collaborative learning.

 - Language Arts:

 The Montessori math program is highlighted by the visual and concrete manipulatives that give our students the foundational understanding of math concepts.
-The use of concrete materials allows the place value, decimal system, and four basic math operations become crystal clear concepts.
+The use of concrete materials in the lower grades allows the place value, decimal system, and the four basic math operations become crystal clear concepts.
 We teach our students to think mathematically and our ultimate goal is for MATH to MAKE SENSE!